-The Insurance Regulatory and Development Authority of India (IRDA) which is constituted under the Insurance Regulatory and Development Authority Act 1999, and which derives its powers from the Insurance Act 1938 (as amended) (Insurance Act) regulates entities which carry on insurance business and intermediary business (such as brokers, insurance surveyors, loss assessors, agents, web aggregators and third party administrators) in or from India.
+The Insurance Regulatory and Development Authority of India (IRDAI) which is constituted under the Insurance Regulatory and Development Authority Act 1999, and which derives its powers from the Insurance Act, 1938 (as amended) (Insurance Act) regulates entities which carry on insurance business and intermediary business (such as brokers, corporate agents, insurance surveyors, loss assessors, agents, web aggregators and third party administrators) in or from India.
+The IRDAI is responsible for regulating, promoting and ensuring orderly growth of the insurance sector in India and to protect the interests of policyholders.
+Additionally, the Department of Financial Services, Ministry of Finance, Government of India (DFS) also has the power to amend the provisions of the Insurance Act and the rules and regulations framed thereunder.

 Performance of any commercial activity in the insurance sector requires the establishment of a duly licensed local entity.
-A local insurer must be a public company or a cooperative society or a statutory body established under an Act of Parliament.
+A local insurer must be a public company or a co-operative society or a statutory body established under an Act of Parliament.
 A foreign company is permitted to undertake reinsurance business in India by establishing a branch in India.

-The IRDA has also issued the IRDA (Lloyd's India) Regulations, 2016 to facilitate Lloyd's of London to operate in the Indian market.
-Upon grant of a certificate of registration by the IRDA to transact reinsurance business, Lloyd's is permitted to establish a branch office in India to facilitate a market and associated structures for conduct of reinsurance business both within and outside India.
+The IRDAI had also issued the IRDAI (Lloyd's India) Regulations, 2016 (Lloyd's Regulations) to facilitate Lloyd's of London to operate in the Indian market.
+Pursuant to the Lloyd's Regulations, Lloyd's was permitted to establish a branch office in India to facilitate a market and associated structures for conduct of reinsurance business both within and outside India.

-Members of Lloyd's formed collectively as syndicates who delegate their authority to service companies located in India would need to be granted a certificate of registration by IRDA.
-IRDA also specifies net owned fund, solvency margin, credit rating and other conditions for Lloyd's India and its syndicate members.
+In terms of the Lloyd's Regulations, members of Lloyd's formed collectively as syndicates can delegate their authority to service companies located in India.
+Such service companies would need to be granted a certificate of registration by IRDAI.
+IRDAI also specifies net owned fund, solvency margin, credit rating and other conditions for Lloyd's India and its syndicate members (for setting up service companies).

-The International Financial Service Centres Authority (IFSCA) has been constituted to regulate and develop India's first International Financial Service Centre (IFSC).
-The IFSC is being developed as a global financial and information technology services hub on the lines of globally benchmarked financial centres.
-The IFSCA has notified the IFSCA (Registration of Insurance Business)

-Regulations, 2021 to put in place the process of registration and operations of insurer and re-insurer in an IFSC.
-The IFSCA has also notified the IFSCA (Insurance Intermediary Regulations, 2021 on October 18, 2021.).
+The International Financial Service Centres Authority (IFSCA) has been constituted to regulate and develop India's first International Financial Service Centre (IFSC), The IFSC is being developed as a global financial and information technology services hub on the lines of globally benchmarked financial centres.
+The IFSCA has notified the IFSCA (Registration of Insurance Business) Regulations, 2021 to put in place the process of registration and operations of insurer and re-insurer in an IFSC.
+The IFSCA has also notified the IFSCA (Insurance Intermediary Regulations, 2021 on October 18, 2021).